 Applications received after the closing date will not be considered.
 Shortlisted candidates will be interviewed by telephone and if successful, may be required to undertake an English language assessment.

 Find out more about the MSc in Medical Statistics.

 Find out more about visa requirements.

 Informal enquiries concerning the scholarship can be made to David Macleod.

 Informal enquiries concerning the MSc can be made to the Admissions Tutors

-New for 2021 - ISEG East and Southern African Consortium for Outbreak Epidemiology Training (ENTRANT) Fellowship
+New for 2021 and 2022 - ISEG East and Southern African Consortium for Outbreak Epidemiology Training (ENTRANT) Fellowship

 National Health Laboratory (NHL), Botswana